drhayes/drhayes.io/src/notes/words.md

 __cenotaph__
 A tomblike monument to someone buried elsewhere, especially one commemorating people who died in a war.

+__conation__
+The aspect of mental processes or behavior directed toward action or change and including impulse, desire, volition, and striving.

+__drogulus__
+An entity whose presence is unverifiable, because it has no physical effects.

 __hiraeth__
 Welsh word that literally translates into English as 'longing', though in Welsh the concept of yearning for a place removed in space or time is far more powerful and evocative than in English.